-It’s the 12 December 2017 and Ashley Barnes has just scored an 89th-minute winner for Burnley at home against Stoke City.
-For 24 hours, Burnley Football Club are fourth in the Premier League and above Arsenal, Spurs and Liverpool.
-It’s the club’s highest league placing since 1975.
+It’s December 12, 2017 and Ashley Barnes has just scored an 89th-minute winner against Stoke City.
+For 24 hours, Burnley are fourth in the Premier League, their highest league placing since 1975.

-On the 13 December 2017, in a slightly less glamorous press conference (e-mail thread titled ‘Its Burnley innit…’) it was confirmed…on the crest of that wave, this series was finally going home.
+On December 13, 2017, in a slightly less glamorous press conference (e-mail thread titled ‘Its Burnley innit…’) it was confirmed…on the crest of that wave, this series was finally going home.

 Thing is guys and gals, though my work in football has taken me far and wide, I’m a claret.
 A Longsider.
 Proudsville born and bred.